brandondoran/tessel-climate/README.md

 ### Filename Size Limit

-Nested dependencies in the node_modules may hit the Tessel's file size limit:
+Nested dependencies in the node_modules may hit the Tessel's file size limit, resulting in the following error message when the program starts up:

     Error parsing tar file: -2
     NOTE: Tessel archive expansion does not yet support long file paths.